gammapy/gammapy-meetings/2018-07-09/README.md

 * 2 - 3.30 coding session 3
 * 3.30 - 4 coffee
 * 4.30 - 6 coding session 4
-* 6 : Walk together to Landessternwarte, then dinner in Altstadt (organised by Johannes)
+* 6 : Walk together to Landessternwarte, then dinner in Altstadt (organised by Johannes), Soccer England-Croatia?

 ### Thursday